-In addition, holidays for maintenance personnel shall include New Year's Day, Martin Luther King, Jr. Day, Memorial Day, July 4, and Labor Day.
+In addition, holidays for maintenance personnel shall include New Year's Day, Martin Luther King, Jr. Day, Memorial Day, Juneteenth, July 4, Labor Day, and the week of Christmas Day.

 Vacation

 Auxiliary employees shall be eligible for two weeks of paid vacation each year of employment.
 After ten full years of employment, auxiliary employees shall be eligible for three weeks of paid vacation per year.
 Paid vacation must be used in the fiscal year (July 1 through June 30) in which it was earned.